idep-nter/Tic-Tac-Toe/README.md

-The classic game we all know.
+A classic game we all know.

 Each player places his mark ('x' or 'o') on 3x3 grid.